Tips for Taking you Toddler to Disneyland! {Toddler Friendly Rides}

 Hand Sanitizer or Disinfecting Wipes:

 Because you can’t run to the washroom to wash their/your hands after each ride and when you get on rides you and your children will be touching handles, seats and everything else.
-Specially important during flu season!
+Especially important during flu season!

 Healthy Snacks and Water :

 You want to have healthy snacks on hand for your child.
 You don’t want a hungry/thirsty cranky toddler all morning!
 You can always purchase snacks inside the park but be prepared to pay a lot for them.
-We had lunch at Disneyland during the three days and I wasn’t really impressed with the food.
+We had lunch at Disneyland during the three days, and I wasn’t really impressed with the food.
 The meals were expensive and the food wasn’t really good.
 I heard people saying that restaurants at Downtown Disney were a lot better than the restaurants inside the park.
 Something else to try!

 Sunscreen, Sunglasses, Raincoat:

-If you go to Disneyland during the rainy months then don’t forget to pack a raincoat and stroller rain cover.
+If you go to Disneyland during the rainy months, then don’t forget to pack a raincoat and stroller rain cover.
 If you are going during the warmer months then take sunglasses, sunscreen and always wear layers for sudden temperature changes.
 Note: Remember to use sunscreen protection even during an overcast sky and when it’s not sunny outside.

 A Small Camera and Extra Battery: